MS Ambience: 2020–2021: Satoshi

 The ship was sold in November 2020 to Marshall Islands company Ocean Builders Central Inc. for about US$9.5 million, and named Satoshi, after the presumed creator of Bitcoin.
 In normal times a price of around $100 million would have been expected, but the 2020 Covid pandemic had caused cruise ship prices to collapse, and many were scrapped.
-It was planned that the ship would be anchored in the Gulf of Panama 22 km from the coast and host a floating community of 2,020 people.
+It was planned that the ship would be anchored in the Gulf of Panama 22 km from the coast and used as a "Seastead" for a floating community of 2,020 people.
 Residents would purchase their cabins and have access to the ship's amenities.
 The commercial spaces would be operated by individual companies which, in keeping with the cryptocurrency spirit and technology incubator, would accept Bitcoin for purchases.
 A 30-minute ferry ride by tender would connect the ship to Panama City.
 Ship operations would have been run by a spin off company called Viva Vivas.
 However, the owners and operators were not able to secure insurance for the ship's proposed operation in Panama, and slated her in December 2020 to be scrapped at Alang, India.
 However, she stayed at Panama until March 2021, when it was reported that she had been sold to Wake Asset Co, a single-ship British Virgin Islands company, for operation by an unnamed European cruise start-up; the price was thought to have been $12m.
 She arrived at Bar, Montenegro to be laid up on 27 March.